jorgeguberte/arduino-playground/README.md

 # Arduino Playground
 This is a series of experiments with Arduino.

-Schematics will be provided soon™.
+Schematics and videos coming soon™.

 ## Accelerometer (MPU6050)